Melown/mario-cloud-api/docs/upload-analysis.md

-# Upload
+# Dataset analysis

-## Preparing a (list of) file(s) for uploading:

-When you have files ready to upload, they need to be analyzed by the backend first.
-This is to prevent unnecessary uploads of possibly gigabytes of possibly malformed data.

-To allow the system to analyze the files, they need to be "mounted", means, the backend needs to access arbitrary parts of them to check for format headers and so on.
+To allow the system to analyse the files, they need to be "mounted", means, the backend needs to access arbitrary parts of these files to check for format headers and so on.

 This is realized via a websocket-connnection, that allows the backend to fetch whatever parts of the file it might need.

-So when you have a file or a list of files that belong together to form a valid dataset, you need to do the following:
+The general process of a data analysis is as follows:

 - open a websocket to `wss://www.melown.com/cloud/jsfs/`
 - handle these messages: